jeffcarlsn/datasciencecoursera/CodeBook.md

 ## Variables
 ### Identity Variables
-* SubjectId - The ID assigned to the subject being tested
+* subject - The ID assigned to the subject being tested
-* ActivityId - The activity that was being performed when the measurement was taken (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+* activity - The activity that was being performed when the measurement was taken (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

 ### Measures